Durham Region Transit: DRT Pulse

 Route 900, the first phase of DRT Pulse, began service June 29, 2013, operating along the Highway 2 corridor between Downtown Oshawa and the University of Toronto Scarborough campus.
 The new service used 26 Xcelsior buses built by New Flyer Industries; the buses were painted in the orange and green DRT Pulse colours.
 Operating seven days per week, route 900 partly replaced GO Transit buses in the area.
 The buses made limited stops, but initially operated entirely in mixed traffic.
 DRT Pulse was complemented by improved DRT and GO Transit service along Taunton Road, Rossland Road, and Bayly/Bloor/Victoria Streets.

 By 2015, Durham Region had installed reserved lanes on Kingston Road (Highway 2) in Ajax for DRT Pulse and GO Transit buses.
 These cube-side lanes were delimited by painted markings on the road surface and diamond signs over the lanes.

 In September 2020, articulated buses, branded for DRT Pulse, were introduced on route 900.
 On September 28, 2020, DRT Pulse service started along Simcoe Street as route 901.
+In January 2022, DRT Pulse service started along Taunton and Rossland Roads using DRT Pulse-branded vehicles.

 Metrolinx plans to build the Durham–Scarborough BRT that would place most of route 900 in dedicated lanes, with the majority of the route being in the centre median strip of the roadway.
 Additional lanes will be added in certain sections to accommodate traffic levels, while some areas will see reduced traffic lanes or a complete closure to traffic.